Generic Name: mesalamine (oral) (me SAL a meen)

 What is Lialda?

-Stop using Lialda and call your doctor at once if you have severe stomach pain, cramping, fever, headache, and bloody diarrhea.
+Call your doctor at once if you have severe stomach pain, cramping, bloody diarrhea (may occur with fever, headache, and skin rash).

 Before taking this medicine

-You should not use Lialda if you are allergic to mesalamine or to aspirin or other salicylates (such as Nuprin Backache Caplet, Kaopectate, KneeRelief, Pamprin Cramp Formula, Pepto-Bismol, Tricosal, Trilisate, and others).
+You should not use Lialda if you are allergic to mesalamine, aspirin, sulfasalazine, or salicylates (such as Nuprin Backache Caplet, Kaopectate, KneeRelief, Pamprin Cramp Formula, Pepto-Bismol, Tricosal, Trilisate, and others).